Tom-Christer Nilsen

 Tom-Christer Nilsen (born 28 August 1969) is a Norwegian politician for the Conservative Party and county mayor of Hordaland.
 He has been a member of Hordaland county council since 1995 and group chairman for the Conservatives since 2001.

 Before becoming a full-time politician he worked for Avinor at Bergen Airport, Flesland.
-He was educated at the Norwegian School of Economics and Business Administration and resides in Askøy.
+He was educated at the Norwegian School of Economics and Business Administration and resides in Askøy Municipality.

 He is a son of Oddvard Nilsen.